 No holiday in Scotland is complete without a visit to Loch Ness.
 Over 20 miles long, a mile wide and 700 feet at its deepest, Loch Ness is the largest lake in Scotland by volume.
 Urquhart Castle is perched on the banks having seen great conflict during its 500 years as a medieval fortress.
 Visit the charming towns and villages like Fort Augustus, Foyers, Cannich, and Drumnadrochit, or just relax and enjoy the great outdoors.

 On the east coast, boat trips can be taken from Inverness Harbour (and Cromarty on the Black Isle) to spot the Moray Firth Dolphins.
-Good beaches can be found within an hours drive are at Rosemarkie, Shandwick, Nairn and Dornoch.
-Some of the more remote west coast beaches are also easily accessible – Gruinard, Gairloch and Redpoint (90 minutes drive)
+Stretches of golden sand beaches can be found within an hour drive at Rosemarkie, Shandwick, Nairn and Dornoch.
+Some of the more remote west coast beaches are also easily accessible – Gruinard, Gairloch and Redpoint (90 mins by car).